Anthony11989/Copy-Remove-Suffix/README.md

 ## 6. Adding in your Monday.com API
 a.
 In Visual Studios Code click File at the upper left, Open FOLDER, and choose the "copy-remove-suffix" folder.

 b.
-Open the .env fild by just clicking on it once.
+Open the .env file by just clicking on it once.

 c.
-In Monday.com if you have admin privledges you will click the upper right icon, and click Developers (My Access Tokens) or Administraction (Connections > API)
+In Monday.com if you have admin privledges you will click the upper right icon, and click Developers (My Access Tokens) or Administration (Connections > API)

 d.
 Do not share your API Key with anyone...
 ANYONE!